 What do our Interns say?

-Nohealani, Patient Relations Intern over the summer of 2017 describes her work with the Foundation.
+Nohealani, Patient Relations Intern over the summer describes her work with the Foundation.

 ATF summer interns Katie Bassett and Carah Etscheidt talk about volunteering during one of our busiest summers to date!

-American Transplant Foundation non-profit management intern Danielle Sheehan writes to us about her experience working with the Foundation during the spring of 2016.
+Danielle Sheehan wrote to us about her experience working with the team.

-Tim Pfarr, a graduate student at the University of Denver, talks about his experience as a digital media intern at the American Transplant Foundation.
+Tim Pfarr, a graduate student at the University of Denver, talks about his experience as a digital media intern.

 The leadership cares a lot about personal and professional development, and allows you to work on initiatives and projects that are specific to the skills you would like to attain.
-As an MBA student, I was most intrigued by the financial aspects of running a non-profit business and how funding is generated for events and programs, like the Patient Assistance Program.
-Working primarily on the Team Transplant initiative and helping with event budgeting gave me a much deeper understanding than I expected.
+As an MBA student, I was most intrigued by the financial aspects of running a nonprofit business and how funding is generated for events and programs, like the Patient Assistance Program.

-American Transplant Foundation intern Isabella Ramos talks about her experience working with the foundation during the summer of 2012.
+American Transplant Foundation intern Isabella Ramos talks about her experience working with the foundation during the summer.

-I started as an intern in the fall of 2011.
-I had just moved to Denver from California and was looking for an opportunity to volunteer my time.
-After learning about the American Transplant Foundation, I thought it could be a new experience in healthcare that I hadn’t been a part of before.
+I started as an intern when I moved to Denver from California and was looking for an opportunity to volunteer my time.
+After learning about the American Transplant Foundation, I thought it could be a new experience in healthcare that I hadn't been a part of before.
 It turned out to be one of the best experiences of my life!